reframejs/reframe/helpers/wildcard-api/readme.md

 Thus creating a new API endpoint is as easy as creating a new function.

 Wildcard introduces a profound paradigm shift.
-The intro shows why.
+The overview shows why.

 #### Contents

- - Intro
+ - Overview
  - Wildcard vs RESTful vs GraphQL
  - Quick Start
  - FAQ